Stanford Summer Camps at a Glance

-Students have come from more than 80 countries to attend SuperCamp, but the majority live within 250 miles of a camp site.
-We usually see an equal mix of boys and girls.
-We see four types: High Achiever, Not Yet Reaching Full Potential, Under the Radar, and Struggling.
-Each benefits from sharpening learning skills.
-Some are outgoing; others are shy – a lot like school.
-They’re often involved in extracurriculars like theater, robotics, photography, sports and student government.
+Students have traveled from more than 80 countries to attend SuperCamp, but the majority live within 250 miles of a camp site.
+We usually see a mix of boys and girls.
+We have four student types: High Achiever, Not Yet Reaching Full Potential, Under the Radar, and Struggling.
+Each student type has the opportunity to benefit from sharpening learning skills.
+Some are outgoing; others are shy—most all of them enjoy school.
+They’re often involved in extracurricular activities like theater, robotics, photography, sports and student government.

 8:30 Morning Session

 1:30 Afternoon Session

 8:30 Closing Session

 Students share rooms in the university dormitories.
 Breakfast is at 7:30 AM and the day ends after a closing session.
 Lights out is at 9:30 PM for Junior Forum and 10:00 PM for Senior Forum, Quantum Academy, and Leadership Forum.
 The student to staff ratio is at least four ¬to¬ one.
 Team leaders live in the same residence halls as their students, with males and females on separate floors or wings.

 Since its first program in 1982, SuperCamp has provided a safe, secure environment for participants.
 Students remain on campus at all times.
 On day one, we assign them to teams of 10 to 14 campers with two team leaders.
 The nature of our team-building exercises guarantees that your child will immediately feel supported by the team leaders and will quickly form close bonds with other campers.
 We have a trained wellness person (many are registered nurses) at every program who supports the emotional and physical well-being of all kids at camp.